Preconference Workshops: 2018 Global Engagement and Spaces of Practice

 International education, service-learning, and community-based global learning programs are robust with potential.
 They can positively impact communities, grow civil society networks, and have transformative effects for students who become more globally aware and more engaged in global civil society—at home and abroad.
 Yet such programs are also packed with peril.
 Clear evidence indicates that poor implementation of such programming can have negative impacts on vulnerable persons while cementing stereotypes and reinforcing patterns of privilege and exclusion.
 These dangers can be mitigated, however, through collaborative planning, design, and evaluation that advances mutually beneficial community partnerships, critically reflective practice, thoughtful facilitation, and creative use of resources.
 This workshop, delivered by a team representing diverse institutional types as well as on- and off-campus experience, will familiarize participants with best practices in community-campus pedagogy and partnerships for global learning at home and abroad.

-Eric Hartman, Executive Director of the Center for Peace and Global Citizenship—Haverford College; Richard Kiely, Senior Fellow, Office of Engagement Initiatives—Cornell University; Christopher Boettcher, Associate Professor of English—Castleton State College; and Jessica Friedrichs, Assistant Professor of Social Work and Coordinator of the Just and Merciful World Curriculum—Carlow University—all coauthors of Community-Based Global Learning: The Theory and Practice of Ethical Engagement at Home and Abroad
+Eric Hartman, Executive Director of the Center for Peace and Global Citizenship—Haverford College; Richard Kiely, Senior Fellow, Office of Engagement Initiatives—Cornell University; Christopher Boettcher, Associate Professor of English—Castleton University; and Jessica Friedrichs, Assistant Professor of Social Work and Coordinator of the Just and Merciful World Curriculum—Carlow University—all coauthors of Community-Based Global Learning: The Theory and Practice of Ethical Engagement at Home and Abroad